 Through courses, fellowships, and enrichment activities, we excel in training undergraduate students considering careers in research or medicine.
-We foster a collaborative, collegial, and informal research environment, where students and scientists design and conduct experiments together, and may discuss results on a bench by the bay or over a meal in the dining hall.
+We foster a collaborative, collegial, and informal research environment, where students and scientists design and conduct experiments together.

 We have an extensive program of year-round, hands-on, research intensive short courses, workshops, and symposia for undergraduate students.
 Most courses are closed-enrollment and only offered to students from the sending institutions.
 View our course schedule.

-Each summer, over 30 undergraduates from Maine and across the United States participate in research fellowships at MDIBL.
-Undergraduate fellows work in the laboratory of an MDIBL investigator on an independent project designed by the student and their mentor.
+Each summer, undergraduates from Maine and across the United States participate in research fellowships at the Laboratory.
+Undergraduate fellows work in the laboratory of an investigator on an independent project designed by the student and their mentor.

-In pursuing their independent research project, students attend weekly seminars given by MDIBL scientists and invited speakers from other institutions discussing a variety of topics in the biological and environmental sciences.
+In pursuing their independent research project, students attend weekly seminars given by our scientists as well as invited speakers discussing a variety of topics in the biological and environmental sciences.

-Students may select a summer research mentor from among MDIBL’s resident or visiting faculty whose research matches their personal scientific interests and career goals.
-Students applying to the Maine INBRE undergraduate program may select a mentor from MDIBL or one one of several Maine INBRE partner institutions.
+Students are matched to a mentor from among the Laboratory’s resident or visiting faculty whose research aligns with their personal scientific interests and career goals.
+Students applying to the Maine INBRE undergraduate program may request a mentor either from the Laboratory or one one of several Maine INBRE partner institutions.

 Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early January.
 Most fellowships cover all expenses (room, board, travel) and pay a weekly stipend.